Review: Tartine Manufactory San Francisco

 .

-The first of our items to come out were our morning buns and bread pudding.
+From past visits, we've really enjoyed morning buns and other pastries.
 While it's hard to pick favorites when it comes to Tartine's pastries, we highly, highly recommend the morning buns.
 Not only are they just the right balance between crispy and gooey, the orange zest provides just the right counterpoint to the sweetness.
 They're rich, however, so since we were sampling other things, we split one among the three of us, saving the other one to take away.

 Morning Bun, Tartine Manufactory Review